Torasemide, tablets 10 mg 20 pcs

 Nervous system disorders:

-infrequent – muscle cramps of the lower extremities hyperactivity nervousness;
+infrequently – muscle cramps of the lower extremities, hyperactivity, nervousness;

-frequency unknown – confusion fainting paresthesia in the extremities (feeling of numbness “creeping goosebumps” and tingling).
+frequency unknown – confusion, fainting, paresthesia in the extremities (feeling of numbness, “crawling” and tingling).

-frequency unknown – excessive reduction of blood pressure orthostatic hypotension collapse deep vein thrombosis thromboembolism hypovolemia (reduced circulating blood volume).
+frequency unknown – excessive decrease in blood pressure, orthostatic hypotension, collapse, deep vein thrombosis, thromboembolism, hypovolemia (decrease in circulating blood volume).

 Respiratory system disorders: